 Glance is a subsidiary of InMobi, an India-based mobile marketing platform.
 It is India's largest startup, as evidenced by its massive fundraising.
-He even managed to secure Google as an investor a few years ago.
+He even managed to secure her Google as an investor a few years ago.

 Glance's software comes pre-installed on many Android devices, including Samsung's budget smartphones.

 It's not an Android app in the traditional sense, which means you can't download it from Google Play.
-Instead, it exists in the Android operating system itself with the agreement of mobile operators, who market the devices.
+Instead, it exists in the Android operating system itself system with the agreement of the mobile operators, who market the devices.
 Glance is also an important part of Pragati OS, a custom version of Android developed between Google and Jio for budget smartphones like the Jio Phone Next.